bnvai/bnvai.github.io/_members/noor-pratap-singh.md

 ---
-title: Noor Pratap Singh
+title: PHAN THI NHAT LINH
 search:
-  - N. Singh
+  - PT LINH
-  - N Singh
+  - LINH
 role: phd
 group: current
-image: images/noor.jpg
+image: images/linh.png
 email: npsingh@umd.edu
 twitter: PratapNoor
 github: NPSDC
 ---

 I am a PhD student at the Department of Computer Science at the University of Maryland working with Dr. Rob Patro.
 I am interested in developing and applying statistical methods for the analysis of different high-throughput data.